NuroDev/nuro.dev/data/blog/improving_next_config.md

 } as NextConfig;
 ```

-I know type safety isn't needed for a config file.
-But when writing it it can be very helpful to have tools, such as intellisense, to help you write it faster without having to look up the docs or inspect the `NextConfig` type.
+No, type safety isn't needed for a config file.
+But when writing it it can be very helpful to have tools, such as intellisense, to help prompt any issues with your setup or help save you from having to even look up the conig documentation.

-`next.config.ts` has been [talked about for 3 years now](https://github.com/vercel/next.js/issues/5318) & has still not been added.
+`next.config.ts` has been talked about for 3 years now & has still not been added.
 [This issue](https://github.com/vercel/next.js/issues/5318) has been tracking this request since first posted in 2018 and still to this day has people asking for it.

 I can very much understand if there are more pressing features, bugs, etc that need to be addressed.
 But [Next.js 12 has just been released](https://nextjs.org/blog/next-12), the Next.js core has been running on TypeScript since 2019 & Vercel has constantly preached how amazing TypeScript is to the point it works out of the box pretty much.
 And yet, the Next.js config still only allows a CommonJS JavaScript file.